-The single most important attribute of a good pedometer is its accuracy.
+The most critical attribute of a good pedometer is its accuracy.

-Contrary to common belief, pedometers don’t track steps, they detect movement.
-Some models use a pendulum to detect the swing in your movement, so every time your body tilts to the side and your leg swings forward, a step is registered.
+Contrary to common belief, pedometers don’t track steps, and they detect movement.
+Some models use a pendulum to catch the swing in your action, so every time your body tilts to the side and your leg swings forward, a step is registered.

 More sophisticated models use tri-axis accelerometers.
-These are microchips which detect the changes in force which occur when you move your legs.
+These are microchips that detect the changes in force which occur when you move your legs.

-If you simply use the pedometer when walking, the distance calculated may be reasonably accurate, but clearly, as step distance is not consistent, it will not be as accurate as the gps enabled models.
-Other factors which effect accuracy include,
+If you use the pedometer when walking, the distance calculated may be reasonably accurate.
+Still, as step distance is not consistent, it will not be as precise as the GPS enabled models.
+Other factors which affect accuracy include,